-This platinum ring features a central 0.96ct diamond with four other smaller diamonds on the sides.
+This platinum mountain-inspired engagement ring features a central 0.96ct diamond with four custom cut baguette diamonds on the sides.
 The sculpting on the flanks was from a very specific design from the client, which took a bit of development to make feasible.
 Reducing designs to this scale is tricky, as everything has to be sturdy, but stay dainty.
-We put a lot of time into finding the best diamonds we can.
-We find getting a good colour is essential as it’s the most noticeable, whereas tiny inclusions are invisible to the naked eye and the cost of a flawless stone is prohibitive for a lot of people.
-The quality of the cut isn’t something I’ve ever been able to discern from looking at it.
-Also getting a stone marginally under the a carat or half carat can sometimes be quite a bit more affordable than just over.

 I like the idea of trying to completely remove any angles from the metalwork of a ring.
 If it’s deliberate then fine, but I think angles need reasons.
-These surf rings really run with that.
-Two tidal waves crash together (taking certain liberties with gravity) with gems set into lots of curls in the water.
+The surf rings really run with that.
+Two tidal waves crash together with gems set into lots of curls in the water.
 The pair of rings both have a flowing river/surf design incorporated.

 Aren’t hands awesome?
 They’re one of the defining things about us as humans and have so much magnificently fine tuned engineering in them.
-They’re famed as hard to draw, but once you’ve figured out the arcs of the knuckles they’re fairly straightforward.
+Hands are famed as hard to draw, but once you’ve figured out the arcs of the knuckles they’re fairly straightforward.
 The wrists are the hardest part.
-Claddagh rings traditionally include a crown and a heart, but this ring is transforming it into a more modern engagement ring, which needs to be taller and narrower to fit next to a wedding ring.
-The row of diamonds is a nod to the crown and the tattoos are personal to each client, mixing Indian and Celtic symbols in one of them.
-For some reason these have all been commissioned in palladium.
+Claddagh rings traditionally include a crown and a heart, but these rings are transforming it into more modern claddagh engagement rings, which needs to be taller and narrower to fit next to a wedding ring.
+The row of diamonds is a nod to the crown and the tattoos are personal to each client of each of the claddagh engagement rings, mixing Indian and Celtic symbols in one of them.

 - Engagement rings